ghernandez345/dailyView/README.md

 Renders daily view component that takes in collection of

-to use open `index.html` in a browser.
+to view, open `index.html` in a browser.

-to run in dev run:
+to run in dev:

 `npm install`